ayoub-vaziri/CRCBiomarkers/README.md

  - *Data*: which contains all the transcriptomic data required to perform the analyses described in the paper.
  - *Codes*: contains the R code to reproduce all  analyses.
  - *Results*: contains all the results produced by the R scripts.
- - *CRCTest*: contains a trained random forest model and code for diagnosing tumor samples from normal samples.

 ## Reproducing the results
 This repository contains all the code necessary to reproduce the results in the paper.